Prag8855/aab/content/glossary/Krankenversicherung.md

     tools/tax-calculator.md
 ---

-Health insurance (*Krankenversicherung*) pay for your healthcare when you are sick.
+Health insurance (*Krankenversicherung*) pays for your healthcare when you are sick.
 All German residents must have health insurance.
-They pay for it every month.
+You pay for it every month.

 **[How to choose German health insurance ➞](/guides/german-health-insurance)**